-The success of this website is multi-faceted.
-We made sure the website exuded confidence, was a good investment, and as the name suggests, one without worries.
+The success of this website is multifaceted.
+We made sure that the website radiated confidence, was a good investment, and as the name suggests, one without worries.

-In our opinion, our optin strategy also played a big role.
-The first barrier to becoming a lead was low, you get your bundle of “extra info” by sharing your name and e-mail address.
-Now in the second step, we make something more binding by asking for address details to make a no-obligation personal appointment.
+In our opinion, our optin strategy also played a major role in the success.
+The first threshold to become a lead was low, you get your bundle “extra info” by sharing your name and email address.

-The fact that they had received a lot of professional-looking information with them since the first step convinced the sceptical user that we were credible.
-It made people feel comfortable enough to share their address, which is pretty sensitive information anyway, with us.
+The fact that they had already received a lot of professional-looking information since the first step convinced the most skeptical user that we were credible.
+It made people feel comfortable enough to share their address with us, which is already quite sensitive information .
 The social implication that an appointment could be linked to it also made these leads of very high quality.

 What, when and how you ask something on a website is very important.
 You can read that it makes a difference time and time again in many of our cases.

 We call this web strategy; We see it a bit like playing chess with our users.
 You have to think about what they probably will and won’t do, and it’s often a matter of thinking a few steps ahead to checkmate them.